jonaskir6/dfca/README.md

 ## Folders:

-### Each folder contains a "python" and "notebooks" folder.
+- Each folder contains a "python" and "notebooks" folder.
 To run our experiments it is suggested to run the notebooks.
-To run the python experiments run ´´´python run.py´´´

-- cifar_tf: cifar10 experiments
+- To run the python experiments run ```python run.py```